2004 Indian Ocean earthquake and tsunami: Aceh

 The tsunami devastated the coastline of Aceh province, about 20 minutes after the earthquake.
 Banda Aceh, the closest major city, suffered severe casualties.
 The sea receded and exposed the seabed, prompting locals to collect stranded fish and explore the area.
-Local eyewitnesses described three large waves, with the first wave rising gently to the foundation of the buildings, followed minutes later by a sudden withdrawal of the sea near the port of Ulee Lheue.
+Local eyewitnesses described three large waves, with the first wave rising gently to the foundation of the buildings, followed minutes later by a sudden withdrawal of the sea near the port of Ulèë Lheuë.
 This was succeeded by the appearance of two large black-coloured steep waves which then travelled inland into the capital city as a large turbulent bore.
 Eyewitnesses described the tsunami as a "black giant", "mountain" and a "wall of water".
 Video footage revealed torrents of black water, surging by windows of a two-story residential area situated about 3.2 km inland.
 Additionally, amateur footage recorded in the middle of the city captured an approaching black surge flowing down the city streets, full of debris, inundating them.

 The level of destruction was extreme on the northwestern areas of the city, immediately inland of the aquaculture ponds, and directly facing the Indian Ocean.
 The tsunami height was reduced from 12 m at Ulee Lheue to 6 m a further 8 km to the north-east.
 The inundation was observed to extend 3–4 km inland throughout the city.
 Within 2–3 km of the shoreline, houses, except for strongly-built reinforced concrete ones with brick walls, which seemed to have been partially damaged by the earthquake before the tsunami attack, were swept away or destroyed by the tsunami.
 The area toward the sea was wiped clean of nearly every structure, while closer to the river, dense construction in a commercial district showed the effects of severe flooding.
 The flow depth at the city was just at the level of the second floor, and there were large amounts of debris piled along the streets and in the ground-floor storefronts.
 In the seaside section of Ulee Lheue, the flow depths were over 9 m.
 Footage showed evidence of back-flowing of the Aceh River, carrying debris and people from destroyed villages at the coast and transporting them up to 40 km inland.